avichaynega/script-bash-debug/README.md

 ```bash
 man valgrind
 ```
-and get information about this tool also you can read in this link :
+and get information about this tool,you can also read in this link :

 [valgrind](https://en.wikipedia.org/wiki/Valgrind)